Filing for divorce in Dallas County can be overwhelming. Going it alone in Dallas County divorce court can be perilous.

 Original Petition for Divorce and Summons

-A petition or complaint for divorce kicks the process off.
+A petition or complaint for a Dallas County divorce kicks the process off.
 It must be on file for at least 60 days before a court will rule on it.
 Courts call this a “cooling off” period.
 The intent behind the law is to minimize the divorce rate by promoting reconciliation between the parties.

 The petition sets out the parties, children, and basis for seeking a divorce.
 The most common basis for a divorce in Texas is that the parties have irreconcilable differences that render the marriage insupportable.

-Courts call this a no-fault divorce.
+Dallas County divorce courts call this a no-fault divorce.
 In the alternative, petitioners for a divorce in Texas may seek a fault-based divorce.
 Grounds for a fault-based divorce include cruelty, abandonment for over one year, adultery, and felony conviction.

 Parties must attach a summons and serve it along with the divorce petition.
 A summons is an official court document that informs the other spouse of the divorce proceedings.
 In Texas, the respondent spouse has until the first Monday following 20 days after the date of service to respond.
 They must file a response on or before this date at 10:00 AM or risk a default judgment.